Someone with a skinny fat body type has too little muscle mass and too much body fat.

 You don’t have to do much to reap the benefits, either: 2-to-3 weightlifting workouts weekly is enough to see improvements, and 4-to-5 workouts weekly is optimal.

-Severe Calorie Restriction
+3. Moderate Calorie Restriction

 Severe calorie restriction can result in rapid muscle loss, especially when you aren’t lifting weights, which promotes skinny fatness.